-This Official Statement has been approved by the Board of the District for distribution in accordance with provisions of the SEC's Rule codified at 17 C.F.R.
-Section 240.15c2-12, as amended.
+This Official Statement has been approved by the Board of the District for distribution in accordance with provisions of the Rule.

-The Order will approve the form and content of this Official Statement and any addenda, supplement or amendment thereto and will authorize its further use in the reoffering of the Bonds by the Underwriter.
+The Order approved the form and content of this Official Statement and any addenda, supplement or amendment thereto and will authorize its further use in the reoffering of the Bonds by the Underwriter.

-DAWSON INDEPENDENT SCHOOL DISTRICT
+Simms Independent School District

-/s/
+/s/ Russell Meadows

 President, Board of Trustees

 ATTEST:

+/s/ Brad Adams

-/s/ Secretary Board of Trustees
+Secretary, Board of Trustees